Germany: Rescuers reach two men trapped in flooded cave | DW | 28.07.2019

 According to the fire department, a cave guide and a tourist were exploring Falkenstein Cave when rising water levels blocked their exit.

-Strong storms and heavy rainfall at the weekend caused the level of the Elsach River, the source of source which lies within the cave, to quickly rise, reported the Stuttgarter Zeitung.
+Strong storms and heavy rainfall at the weekend caused the level of the Elsach River, which flows through the cave, to quickly rise, reported the Stuttgarter Zeitung.

-After several hours and one unsuccessful attempt, rescue divers were able to locate the men, who are in a section of the cave that is reasonably well-protected from the rising waters.
+After several hours, rescue divers were able to locate the men, who were in a section of the cave that is reasonably well-protected from the rising waters.

-"Both men are doing well.
-They are in the 'Reutlinger Halle' which is around 500 meters (1,640 feet) away from the entrance to the cave and has enough space," Harald Herrman, local fire chief and head of the rescue operation, told the daily Bild newspaper.

 Falkenstein Cave is regularly used for rescue training, such as this exercise in 2006